 Career Band Salary Increases & Adjustments

 Reclassification is the assignment of an SPA (Subject to the State Personnel Act) position to a different career band.
-The new or revised job description is reviewed by the Classification and Compensation department in Human Resources and compared to the previous duties and responsibilities, applicable Competency Profiles and Career Band Specifications, as well as established positions on campus.
+The new or revised job description is reviewed and compared to the previous duties and responsibilities, applicable Competency Profiles and Career Band Specifications, as well as established positions on campus.
 If needed, interviews with the supervisor and/or employee may be scheduled to gain a better understanding of organizational needs and the role of the position in helping to meet those needs.
-The Interview Preparation Guide provides an outline of what to expect during this process.

 - Reclassification to a Higher Career Band